 - Why do you want this job?

 You’ve sent in the most compelling cover letter.
 You’ve crafted the perfect resume.
 Your interview with the hiring manager couldn’t have gone better, and you’ve finally made it through salary negotiations.
 Don’t kick back and relax just yet.
 The first week is the time to prove yourself capable and be recognized as a self-starter.
-We’ve put together 5 things to help you get off to a flying start in your new job.
+We’ve put together 5 things to help you get off to a flying start in

 Every day, the pool of candidates applying for any given job becomes more and more competitive.
 Taking the time to work on your resume can make all the difference when it comes to whether or not you’ll get an interview.